Punnagai Mannan: Casting and filming

 Haasan was cast in two roles; Sethu, and his uncle "Chaplin" Chellappa.
 Revathi was cast as Malini, a Sinhalese girl, and her voice was dubbed by Sulakshana.
 Rekha's character was named Ranjani after the Carnatic raga of the same name.
 G. M. Sundar made his feature-film debut as a dance student.
+Ramesh Aravind was cast as Malini's lover in flashbacks, but his scenes did not make the final cut.

 Many scenes of Punnagai Mannan were filmed at Athirappilly Falls at Chalakudy, Kerala in 27 days.
-The film includes a scene in which Haasan and Rekha, who was 16 years old at the time, kiss.
-In a 2019 interview, Rekha stated she was not told of the kiss before filming the scene.
-During the filming, Haasan suddenly grabbed and kissed Rekha on her lips.
-After the shoot, Rekha protested and asked producers to remove the scene but the crew did not comply.
 Balachander suggested Kala as a dance choreographer to fill in for Raghuram, her brother-in-law who was busy.
 Suresh Krissna, who worked as an assistant director, said of the picturisation of the song "Mamavukku", Haasan had the novel idea of lip sync being perfect while dance movements are fast.
 Krissna later used this idea in one of the song sequences in his film Annaamalai (1992).
 Stills Ravi worked on the production as a stills photographer.

+The film includes a scene in which Haasan and Rekha, who was 16 years old at the time, kiss.
+In a 2019 interview, Rekha stated she was not told of the kiss before filming the scene.
+During the filming, Haasan suddenly grabbed and kissed Rekha on her lips.
+After the shoot, Rekha protested and asked to remove the scene but the crew did not comply.
+After Rekha's revelation, many people, including singer Chinmayi Sripada, considered Haasan's actions an act of sexual harassment.

 Soundtrack

-Ilaiyaraaja composed the soundtrack for Punnagai Mannan and Vairamuthu wrote the lyrics.
+Ilaiyaraaja composed the soundtrack for Punnagai Mannan and Vairamuthu wrote the lyrics for most of the songs.
 A. R. Rahman, who was then known as Dileep, played synthesizer on the soundtrack.
 Punnagai Mannan was one of the earliest Tamil films in which a sequencer was used.
 According to Ilaiyaraaja's son Karthik Raja, a Yamaha CX5M system was used around the time of the making of the film.
-The song "Yedhedho Ennam Valarthen" is set in the raga known as Pahadi; "Singalathu Chinnakuyile" is set in Bageshri; "Enna Satham" is in Sindhu Bhairavi; and "Kavithai Kelungal" is in Savithri.

-Vairamuthu praised Balachander for "Enna Satham", stating he had the audacity to insert a song into a sequence in which two lovers were going to die.
-In May 2015, the FM radio station Radio City commemorated Ilaiyaraaja's 72nd birthday by broadcasting the composer's songs in a special show titled Raja Rajathan for 91 days.
-"Enna Satham" was one of the most-requested songs on the show.
-Nandini Ramnath, writing for Scroll.in, described it as a "love song, lullaby and dirge rolled into one".